ying2829/Kaggle-CaseSturdy/Business Project/READ.md

 * Rising Variance Percentages: The variance percentages demonstrate that not only is the performance declining, but the rate of decline is also accelerating.

-* Compared to the data bwteen June 2024 and June 2025 [!Note]
+* Compared to the data bwteen June 2024 and June 2025

+>[!NOTE]
-1. From the raw data, although we have whole year data but it is crossed between 2024 and 2025.
+>From the raw data, although we have whole year data but it is crossed between 2024 and 2025.
-2. The raw data is updated in June which means the major reservation didn't happen yet.
+>The raw data is updated in June which means the major reservation didn't happen yet.